We will be running interviews on various dates between December 2021 and February 2022.

 If you can't attend an interview on any of the dates available, please select 'I cannot attend these dates' on the registration form so we can contact you.
 We only have certain dates available for interviews.
 We will do our best to offer you another slot, but cannot guarantee this.

-If you cannot attend any of the interview dates given, you can select the 'I cannot attend at all' option, but please be aware that this will mean your application will then be made unsuccessful.
+If you cannot attend any of the interview dates given, be aware that this will mean your application will then be made unsuccessful.
 You must attend an interview as part of the selection process.

 Preparing for your interview